intel/ozone-wayland/README.md

   ```
   $ cd src/
+  $ ./build/gyp_chromium
   $ ninja -C out/Debug -j16 chrome
   ```
+(if you get any build errors, please execute "git log" and verify that the first "commit" line matches the "chromium_rev" one found in `src/ozone/.DEPS.git`.
+If it doesn't, run "git checkout $ID", apply the patches and compile again)

 That's all.
 At this point you should be able to connect Chromium on Weston using:

   ```